Greyyy-HJC/xfitter_install_docker/README.md

 ## Step 4.
 Get into the container

-you can use vscode to connect to the container, there is an extension in the vscode called "Remote Explorer", you can use it to connect to the container
+you can use vscode to connect to the container, there is an extension in the vscode called "Dev Containers", you can use it to connect to the container